blacklabelops-legacy/letsencrypt/README.md

     blacklabelops/letsencrypt
 ~~~~

-> Will renew the specified certificates on 15. of each month.
+> Will renew the specified certificates on 15th at 1:15AM of each month.

 # Let's Encrypt Domains

-You can specify multiple domain which will be handled by the image.
+You can specify multiple domains which will be handled by the image.
 Each domain must be followed by a number:

 Note: Multiple domains will result in one certificate with the specified domains!
-Letsencrypt currently takes the
+Let's Encrypt currently takes the
-certificate specified with LETSENCRYPT_DOMAIN1 as the certificate name for all subcertificates!
+certificate specified with LETSENCRYPT_DOMAIN1 as the certificate name for all sub-certificates!

 Example: